University Communication with Students

 Contact the Undergraduate Admission Office for information about the undergraduate application fee and the Graduate Admission section of the Office of the University Registrar for the current graduate application fee.
 Application fees for the School of Law, the School of Medicine, and the Graduate School of Business vary by program.
 Fees are payable at the time of application and are not refundable.

-ASSU fees are assessed in Autumn, Winter and Spring terms and can be waived subject to certain conditions.
-Waivers can be requested during the first two weeks of each quarter on the ASSU waiver web site.
+ASSU fees are assessed in Autumn, Winter, and Spring quarters and can be waived subject to certain conditions.
+Waivers can be requested during the first two weeks of each quarter.
+The window for requesting waivers begins on the first Friday of each quarter, and remains open for two calendar weeks.
+Contact the ASSU for details.
 Waivers granted result in a credit to the student's University bill.

 Stanford charges a one-time Document Fee to all students admitted to new degree or non-degree programs.
 The fee is paid once only, regardless of the number of degrees a student may ultimately pursue.
 It covers the cost of a variety of University administrative services such as enrollment and degree certification, course drops and adds done in Axess before published deadlines, diplomas, and official transcripts and their production.